-There are many occasions to use this gluten-free red velvet cupcake recipe, but it is especially great for Valentine’s Day!
-The beautiful red color of the red velvet cupcakes is a great, festive way to celebrate Valentine’s Day.
-These cupcakes are also worthy of any birthday celebration!
+There are many occasions to use this gluten-free red velvet cupcake recipe, but it is especially great for Valentine’s Day and birthday parties!

 Ingredients You’ll Need